earwig/benkurtovic.com/_posts/2014-08-20-copyvio-detector.md

 handled by [pdfminer](http://www.unixuser.org/~euske/python/pdfminer/)), and normalized to a plain text form.
-We then create multiple [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) – the *article chain* is built from word trigrams from the article text, and a *source chain* is built from each source text.
+We then create multiple [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) – the *article chain* is built from word [5-grams](https://en.wikipedia.org/wiki/N-gram) from the article text, and a *source chain* is built from each source text.
 A *delta chain* is created for each source chain, representing the intersection of it and the article chain by examining which nodes are shared.

 But how do we use these chains to decide whether a violation is present?